110 Pocketfilm: Der komplette Guide — Schneiden, Laden, Entwickeln, Scannen

 • Exotic emulsions: CineStill 800T, Rollei Infrared, Fomapan 100

-• Significantly cheaper: One Ilford HP5+ 35mm (~€7) yields 2 fills of about ~82cm each
+• Much cheaper: An Ilford HP5+ 35mm (~€7) yields 2 refills of ~82cm each

 Target length and yield: 35mm vs. 120